mavdol/capsule/crates/capsule-sdk/javascript/README.md

 ### File Access

+Tasks can read and write files within directories specified in `allowedFiles`.
+Any attempt to access files outside these directories is not possible.

 Node.js built-ins like `fs` are not available in the WebAssembly sandbox.
 Instead, use the `files` API provided by the SDK:

 ```typescript